Microsoft/go/eng/doc/fips/README.md

 - Implicitly enable it by booting the Linux Kernel in FIPS mode.
   - The Linux Kernel's FIPS mode sets the content of `/proc/sys/crypto/fips_enabled` to `1`.
 The Go runtime reads this file.

-If the Go runtime detects `GODEBUG=fips140=on` and OpenSSL is not using a FIPS-compliant engine or provider, the program will panic during program initialization.
+If the Go runtime detects a preference to enable FIPS and OpenSSL is not using a FIPS-compliant engine or provider, the program will panic during program initialization.
 This may be useful to detect and refuse to run with incorrectly configured OpenSSL installations.

+If the Go runtime detects a preference to disable FIPS and OpenSSL is using a FIPS-compliant engine or provider, the program will panic during program initialization.

-Otherwise, `GODEBUG=fips140` has no effect.
+Otherwise, FIPS preference has no effect.

 For more information about the standard OpenSSL FIPS behavior, see https://www.openssl.org/docs/fips.html.

 > [!WARNING]
-> Previous to Go 1.24, setting `GOFIPS` would make the Go runtime to try to modify the configured FIPS mode.
-This is no longer supported.
+> Prior to Go 1.24, setting `GOFIPS` makes the Go runtime attempt to modify the configured FIPS mode.
+> This includes disabling FIPS mode if `GOFIPS=0` even if OpenSSL is configured to be in FIPS mode by default.
+>
+> Since Go 1.24, the Go runtime no longer makes any attempt to modify OpenSSL FIPS mode.

 ### Windows FIPS mode (CNG)